oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 ## Deploy the microservices stack

-Before the actual deployment, some more configuration changes are required for making the inbound traffic to the store service to go through the Azure Application Gateway Ingress Controller (AGIC) enabled in the cluster.
-Also you need to build and push the Docker images to Docker container registry.
+Before the actual deployment, some more configuration changes are required for making the inbound traffic to the store service go through the Azure Application Gateway Ingress Controller (AGIC) enabled in the cluster.
+Also, you need to build and push the Docker images to the Docker container registry.

 ### Configure Azure AGIC